 The Bronzebeard error will sometimes pop up as you attempt to boot up Sea of Thieves, as you're signing in, or as you attempt to set sail.
 Whenever you encounter the Bronzebeard error, it means that Sea of Thieves was unable to connect you to the game.

-Fixing the Bronzebeard error is pretty simple, regardless of whether you’re playing on console or computer.
+Fixing the Bronzebeard error is pretty simple, regardless of whether you’re playing on console or computer: you will need to complete quit out of Sea of Thieves.
 If you’re on console, press the Xbox One’s Guide button on your controller, highlight Sea of Thieves, and then press the Menu button (three horizontal lines), and then select “Quit”.
 This will close down Sea of Thieves.
 Now you can restart the game, and attempt to log in again.

 If you’re playing on Windows PC, simply log out of Sea of Thieves and quit to desktop.
 Once the game has completely closed, reboot it and try signing in again.
 On a side note, Sea of Thieves in 4K ultrawide looks phenomenal.